Check if you can get Universal Credit

 • you’ve been claiming Housing Benefit or Pension Credit as part of the same couple since before 15 May 2019

-In this situation, if either one of you is getting Pension Credit or Housing Benefit, you can keep getting it unless you get a migration notice.
+If either one of you are getting Pension Credit or Housing Benefit, you can keep getting it unless you get a migration notice.
 If you aren't already getting Pension Credit, you can make a new claim for Pension Credit.
 If you pay rent you should also check if you can claim Housing Benefit.

 There’s another exception that means you won’t have to apply for Universal Credit instead.
 This applies if the person who hasn’t reached State Pension age is getting: